johnnywoo/beholder/README.md

     from timer [<n> seconds];
     from internal-log;

-Subcommands: `parse`, `set`, `keep`.

-This command produces messages, applying subcommands to them if there are any.
+This command produces messages.

 If there are any incoming messages (not produced by current `from` command), `from` will copy them to its output.
-Subcommands are not applied to those.

-You can use subcommands to pre-process messages before placing them into the flow.
-This way, you can easily receive messages in different formats from different sources.
+To receive messages in different formats from different sources, use `flow out`.

     flow {
         from udp 1001;
+        flow out {
-        from udp 1002 {parse syslog}
+            from udp 1002;
+            parse syslog;
+        }
         set $payload dump;
         to stdout;
         # in stdout we will see raw messages from port 1001